emer/emergent/README.md

 The single clearest motivation for using Go vs. the ubiquitous Python, is that Python is too slow to implement the full computational model: it can only serve as a wrapper around backend code which is often written in C or C++.
 By contrast, *Go can implement the entire model* in one coherent language.
 This, along with the advantages of the strongly typed, rapidly compiled Go language vs. duck typed Python for developing large scale frameworks, and the many other benefits of the Go language environment for reproducible, reliable builds across platforms, results in a satisfying and productive programming experience.

-Furthermore, the _Go shader language_ [gosl](https://github.com/cogentcore/core/tree/main/vgpu/gosl) in Cogent Core enables Go to run efficiently on the GPU as well, enabling the same code base to be used for both CPU and GPU execution.
+Furthermore, the _Go shader language_ [gosl](https://github.com/cogentcore/lab/tree/main/gosl) in Cogent Lab enables Go to run efficiently on the GPU as well, enabling the same code base to be used for both CPU and GPU execution.
 This enables even very complex, biologically-detailed models as in the [axon](https://github.com/emer/axon) framework to take full advantage of GPU acceleration, resulting in 10x or more speedup factors over CPU.

 See the [ra25 example](https://github.com/emer/axon/tree/main/ra25/README.md) in the [axon](https://github.com/emer/axon) package for a complete working example (intended to be a good starting point for creating your own models), and any of the 26 models in the [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) repository which also provide good starting points, using the [leabra](https://github.com/emer/leabra) framework.

 # Current Status / News

+* December 2024: Updated to [Cogent Lab](https://github.com/cogentcore/lab) and tracking ongoing development there.
+In general much of the prior functionality in emergent has / will migrate to Lab.

 * June 2024: Major changes ongoing in coordination with the [Cogent Core](https://cogentcore.org/core) framework development over the prior year, replacing the previous [GoKi](https://github.com/goki) GUI framework.
 Many packages have migrated to Cogent Core, which is a much cleaner major rewrite, which should be stable and released in beta status soon.  [axon](https://github.com/emer/axon) is staying updated but everything else should use the [v1](https://github.com/emer/emergent/tree/v1) branch.
 [Leabra](https://github.com/emer/leabra) and [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) will be updated after the dust settles, hopefully in time for Fall 2024 classes.